unbelievableflavour/recipes/recipes/one_minute_muffin/recipe_en.md

 # Description

-This flax muffin is quick, vertsatile (just mix in other goodies), and only makes one at a time, so you’ve got no huge tray to tempt you.
+This flax muffin is quick, versatile (just mix in other goodies), and only makes one at a time, so you’ve got no huge tray to tempt you.
 Custom muffins every morning!

 # Ingredients